 Limiting your exposure to loud music and sounds might be all you need to do to make sure that you’ll never need a hearing aid later in life.
 Here are some steps you can take offered by England’s National Health Service that can help prevent noise-related hearing loss.

-- Wear custom earplugs when you’re at a concert venue or arena for an extended period of time; the longer you’re exposed to loud noises, the greater chance you have of damaging your hearing.
+- Wear electronic earplugs when you’re at a concert venue or arena for an extended period of time; the longer you’re exposed to loud noises, the greater chance you have of damaging your hearing.
 If you’re not up for wearing earplugs, taking regular breaks for 10 minutes or so in a quiet place to give your ears some time to recover.

 - Keep music on your smartphone or other MP3 player at a reasonable volume.
 If the person sitting next to you can hear your music, it’s too loud.
 And, limit your exposure to 60 minutes per day and at about 60 percent of the full volume, or less.